dapplets/dapplet-docs/docs/ex08-site-adapter.md

 :::tip

-**How to create adapter's config?**
+**How to create an adapter's config?**

 Now we are talking about site-specific adapters.
 It means that dapplets using this adapter interact with some specific website.
-Also it means that we should **use the website's HTML structure** to add our widgets in certain places on the pages.
+Also it means that we should **use the website's HTML structure** to add our widgets in certain parts of the pages.

-The idea of **separating adapters from dapplets** is to provide **dapplets' developers** with simple interface to add some augmentation, that we call widgets, to existing pages.
+The idea of **separating adapters from dapplets** is to provide **dapplets' developers** with a simple interface to add their augmentations (we call them widgets) to existing pages.
-They don't need to take care about how to add their code in a certain places or how to parse different blocks of information on the page.
-They get the template, customise it and add some behavior.
+This way, **dapplets develoeprs** don't need to worry about how to add their code in certain places or how to parse different blocks of information on the page.
+They get the template, customise it and add the behavior they need.

-The goals of the **adapters' developer** are to create this template, define the data that can be parsed from this context and be useful in the dapplet and to describe exact places on the pages where the widgets will be inserted.
+The goals of the **adapters' developer** are to create this template, define the data that can be parsed from the context, that can be useful in the dapplet.
+**Adapters' developer** also need to describe exact places on the pages where the widgets will be inserted.
 To describe them we use valid CSS selectors that can be used in the Document method `querySelector()`.

 For example, let's look at the Google Search page.
 Enter some search query, `clouds` for example.
 Look at the structure of the page in the browser's developer tools, Elements tab.
-You can find there the block with `search` id, that contains all the main search results.
+There you can find the block with `search` id, that contains all the main search results.
 It will be our **containerSelector** where we will search some separate results.

 ```js